ceph/ceph-container/src/daemon/README.md

 ## Deploy a RBD mirror

-This is pretty straighforward.
+This is pretty straightforward.
 The `--net=host` is not mandatory, with KV we do:

 ```
 docker run -d --net=host \